arduino/docs-content/content/software/ide-v2/tutorials/getting-started/02.ide-v2-uploading-a-sketch/ide-v2-uploading-a-sketch.md

 ### Uploading a Sketch

-Installing a core is quick and easy, but let's take a look at what we need to do.
+Uploading a sketch is quick and easy, but let's take a look at what we need to do.

 **1.** Open the Arduino IDE 2.0.